-Faculty at WSS are practicing artists with degrees in Fine Arts.
+Faculty at WSS are practicing artists with diverse educational backgrounds.
 They are dedicated to sharing their knowledge and experience and committed to furthering students’ pursuit of study in the visual arts.
 Faculty challenge students, providing no easy formulas, but asking students to bring their greatest efforts to their endeavors.
 Instructors provide students with an arsenal of skills, while maintaining a sensitivity to each student’s individual artistic inclination.
 Faculty members listed below include current, recent past, and newly added teaching artists.

 ARCENIO MARTIN CAMPOS